Picture a Late 2021 Press Release: “Grow Better Act” Becomes Law

 As part of broad efforts to build awareness and support for Grow Better, bridge-building organizations partnered with sponsors to encourage dialogues across differences.
 Living Room Conversations has pioneered in enabling individuals to bring together friends and neighbors to share their values and aspirations, envision benefits, and perhaps collaborate.

 The Grow Better Act was endorsed by members of the THRIVE Agenda coalition, which aims to “Transform, Heal, and Renew by Investing in a Vibrant Economy.”
 Grow Better aims to bring millions of jobs for a just, healthy, and equitable society.

 The Act will expand the already diverse programs [GET LINK] at the US Department of Agriculture for research, evaluation, standards, incentives, and education around regenerative agriculture and related solutions.

-Incoming Agriculture Secretary Tom Vilsack [FIND NEW QUOTE:[along these lines; this one is from Can This Unlikely Duo Revive Rural America and Help the Planet?:] “A former small-town mayor, Mr Vilsack knows where rural America’s future lies.
-His evangelisation of regenerative agriculture — using diverse crop rotations, grass plantings and grazing with dramatically lower fertiliser and herbicide use — is an affront to the seed and chemical conglomerates, and he will need all the Republican help he can get.
+Agriculture Secretary Tom Vilsack said in March 2021, “The time has come for us to transform the food system in this country in an accelerated way,” From a January profile Can This Unlikely Duo Revive Rural America and Help the Planet?: “A former small-town mayor, Mr Vilsack knows where rural America’s future lies.
+His evangelisation of regenerative agriculture — using diverse crop rotations, grass plantings and grazing with dramatically lower fertilizer and herbicide use — is an affront to the seed and chemical conglomerates, and he will need all the Republican help he can get.
 This type of agriculture sequesters carbon, prevents pollution and increases farm profit.”

 Announced Partners and cooperating initiatives